ziminl/AI-Trading-Bot/README.md

 ### Exit Criteria

 - **Take-Profit and Stop-Loss**: Uses volatility-adjusted metrics based on the Average True Range (ATR) for adaptive risk management
-- **Trailing Stops**: Implements trailing stop percentage of 1% that adjust saccording to price movements and volatility
+- **Trailing Stops**: Implements trailing stop percentage of 1% that adjusts according to price movements and volatility

 ### Risk Management